gyselroth/php-task-scheduler/UPGRADE.md

 has no job left before upgrade.
 (Those will not get upgraded automatically).
 You may change the new queue names in the scheduler options.

-### pcntl dependncy
+### pcntl dependency

 v3 requires the php pcntl dependency to handle forks.
-PHP must be compiled via (` --enable-pcntl`) which should be the case in most distributed php packages.
+PHP must be compiled with ` --enable-pcntl` which should be the case in most distributed php packages.
-If your app runs on docker, you may easly add `docker-php-ext-install pcntl` to your php Dockerfile.
+If your app runs on docker, you may easly add `docker-php-ext-install pcntl && docker-php-ext-enable pcntl` to your Dockerfile.

+### sysvmsg dependency

+v3 requires a systemv message queue besides the mongodb queue to communicate with forks.
+PHP must be compiled with `--enable-sysvmsg`.
+If you build your app on docker, you may easly add `docker-php-ext-install sysvmsg && docker-php-ext-enable sysvmsg` to Dockerfile.

 ### Run once (cron)